 Clearinghouse Human Relations Policies

-The Clearinghouse strives to hire, promote, and retain the best qualified individuals for our employment opportunities.
+The Clearinghouse strives to hire, promote, and retain the best-qualified individuals for our employment opportunities.
 Our policies are intended to provide equal employment opportunity for all employees and job applicants.
-National Student Clearinghouse is an Equal Opportunity Employer that does not discriminate on the basis of actual or perceived race, creed, color, religion, alienage or national origin, ancestry, citizenship status, age (40 and over), disability or handicap, sex, sexual orientation, marital/familial/civil union status, veteran status, gender, gender identity, genetic information, arrest record, mental disability, pregnancy, childbirth or related medical condition, AIDS/HIV, medical condition (cancer), religious creed, public assistance, local human rights commission activity, or any other characteristic protected by applicable federal, state or local laws.
+National Student Clearinghouse is an Equal Opportunity Employer that does not discriminate on the basis of actual or perceived race, creed, color, religion, alienage or national origin, ancestry, citizenship status, age (40 and over), disability or handicap, sex, sexual orientation, marital/familial/civil union status, veteran status (or known to have a spousal, family, business, social or other relationship or association with a protected veteran), gender, gender identity, genetic information, arrest record, mental disability, pregnancy, childbirth or related medical condition, AIDS/HIV, medical condition (cancer), religious creed, public assistance, local human rights commission activity, natural hairstyle, or any other characteristic protected by applicable federal, state or local laws.
 The Clearinghouse strives to have a culture that is diverse and equally welcoming to all.
-As a Government contractor, NSC is subject to requirements to take affirmative action to employ and advance in employment protected Veterans including Disabled Veterans, Recently Separated Veterans, Active duty wartime or campaign badge Veterans, and Armed Forces service medal Veterans (PVs) and Individuals with Disabilities (IWDs).
-The Clearinghouse is committed to its outreach efforts and practices to promote employment and advancement of members of these groups.
+As a Government contractor, NSC is subject to requirements to take affirmative action to employ and advance in employment protected veterans including Disabled Veterans, Recently Separated Veterans, Active Duty Wartime or Campaign Badge Veterans, and Armed Forces Service Medal Veterans (PVs) and Individuals with Disabilities (IWDs).
+The Clearinghouse is committed to its outreach efforts and practices to promote the employment and advancement of members of these groups.

 If you need a reasonable accommodation for any part of the employment process due to a physical or mental disability, please send an e-mail to firstname.lastname@example.org or call (703) 742-4200.
 Reasonable accommodation requests will be considered on a case-by-case basis.